austinrivas/crowd-up/README.md

 ## Plugins | [Registry](https://getgrav.org/downloads/plugins)

-Grav provides a plugin system that is available by calling the `bin/gpm install pluginname` command.
+You can install Grav plugins from the official Grav registry by running the following command:

+- `docker-compose exec nginx-php-grav php bin/gpm install <plugin-name>`

 Plugins are stored in the [grav/user/plugins](grav/user/plugins) directory.